cloudmesh/cloudmesh-manual/docs/_sources/projects/project-storage.rst.txt

 implemented.

-Benchmarks must not only include the execution time of a program in the cloud , but also measure how much time it costs to manage basic functionality for
+Benchmarks must not only include the execution time of a program in the cloud, but also measure how much time it costs to manage basic functionality for

 -  images